johe123qwe/github-trending/README.md

 ## Go

+* 【2024-04-04】[openp2p-cn / openp2p](https://github.com/openp2p-cn/openp2p) - OpenP2P is a lightweight P2P sharing network.
+Support Cone,Symmetric(NAT1-NAT4),UPNP,IPv6,both UDP&TCP punch.
+You can build you private sharing network, or uses the public sharing network
+* 【2024-04-04】[nilsherzig / LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - This is a completely locally running meta search engine using LLM Agents.
+The user can ask a question and the system will use a chain of LLMs to find the answer.
+The user can see the progress of the agents and the final answer.
+No OpenAI or Google API keys are needed.
 * 【2024-04-02】[fullstorydev / grpcui](https://github.com/fullstorydev/grpcui) - An interactive web UI for gRPC, along the lines of postman
 * 【2024-03-31】[pojntfx / weron](https://github.com/pojntfx/weron) - Overlay networks based on WebRTC.
 * 【2024-03-31】[plandex-ai / plandex](https://github.com/plandex-ai/plandex) - An AI coding engine for complex tasks